Show All Answers

 It is a 20% discount of the monthly sewer service fees for a qualifying senior or disabled property owner's single-family residence or duplex dwelling unit.

-To qualify, the property owner must have an active property tax exemption for that residence.
+To qualify, the property owner must first have an active property tax exemption for that residence.
 Please contact our office once you have an active property tax exemption.

 Payments are applied to the oldest unpaid charges.